supalarry/api-symfony-v3/README.md

 }
 ```

-Order request body consists of two mandatory parts - "shipToAddress" (shipping address) and "lineItems" (products within the order). "info" section is optional.

-- shipToAddress
+- "shipToAddress"

 Orders can be either international or domestic (US).

 Domestic order's "shipToAddress" must include all keys as in the example above, but for international orders "state" and "zip" keys are optional.

+> "name" : accepts upper and lowercase letters, spaces, dot (.) , comma (,) , apastrophe (') and dash (-).

+> "surname" : accepts upper and lowercase letters, spaces, dot (.) , comma (,) , apastrophe (') and dash (-).

+> "street" : accepts upper and lowercase letters, spaces, dash (-) and digits.

+> "state" : accepts all US states as shortform "NY" or long form "New York".
+Both can be written as a combination of upper and lowercase letters. "ny" and "new york" are both valid.

+> "zip" : accepts the five digit and nine digit formats e.g. 12345 or 12345-6789 works, but not 1234 or 12345-67899.

+> "country" : accepts two letter code "LV", three letter code "LVA" and name "Latvia".
+Made up countries are not accepted.

+> "phone" : accepts a string or digits only.
+It is stored as a string later on.

-- lineItems
+- "lineItems"

-Each object within lineItems array represents a product within order.
+Each object within lineItems array represents a product within the order.

-id is the id of a product that user has created.
+> "id" : id of the product user has created.

-quantity is how many units of the product are requested.
+> "quantity" : how many units of the product are requested.

-- info
+- "info"

-info part is only applicable to US orders and is optional.
-If expressShipping is set to true, then express shipping is enabled for the order.
+This part is only applicable to US orders and is optional.
+If `expressShipping` is set to `true`, then express shipping is enabled for the order.
 In that case, shipping costs for each product is 10$ (1000 cents).

-If the user has sufficient funds, order is created.
-Once it is created, funds from user are substracted.
+- If the user has sufficient funds, order is created.
+Once it is created, funds from user are deducted.

-response body includes request data, but also expands on each line item and adds information about order under info section.
+- Response body includes additional data about each ordered item and about order and it's costs :

 ```
 {